jasonzissman/TimeMe.js/README.md

 TimeMe.js is a JavaScript library that accurately tracks how long users interact with a web page.
 It disregards time spent on a web page if the user minimizes the browser or switches to a different tab.
 This means a more accurate reflection of actual 'interaction' time by a user is being collected.
-Multiple timers can be set up to track both page time as well as time interacting with specific elements.

 Additionally, TimeMe.js disregards 'idle' time outs.
 If the user goes idle (no page mouse movement, no page keyboard input) for a customizable period of time,